ThalosES/vinted-rs/README.md

 ## DB setup

-Advanced filters feature must require this setup before run.
+Advanced filtering features must require this setup before running.

 - First start installing diesel-cli (in order to run the migrations in PostgreSQL database)